 2 3mm socket head cap screws 18mm long (McMaster #91290A121)

 a thumb wheel to fit 3mm threaded rod (I used www.thingiverse.com/thing:13807)

 a compression spring (I used two McMaster #9657K59, since I already had them)

 Adjustable Z endstop holder by stephenrc is licensed under the GNU - GPL license.

-We're sure stephenrc would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure stephenrc would love to see what you've printed.
+Please document your print and share a Make with the community.